GNU Toolchains

 Question

-When I try to link code built with RealView® with code built with Sourcery G++, I get an error about wchar_t.
+When I try to link code built with RealView ® with code built with Sourcery CodeBench, I get a warning about wchar_t.
 What should I do?

 Answer

 RealView defines wchar_t as a 16-bit type.
-Sourcery G++ defines wchar_t as a 32-bit type.
-Both choices are allowed by the ABI for the ARM Architecture, so neither choice is wrong.
-The linker notices the mismatch and issues an error message to keep you from accidentally linking incompatible code.
+Sourcery CodeBench defines wchar_t as a 32-bit type.
+Both choices are allowed by the ABI for the ARM Architecture, so neither choice is "wrong".
+The linker notices the mismatch and issues a warning such as this to keep you from accidentally linking incompatible code:

 If you want RealView to use a 32-bit type for wchar_t, to match GCC, use the --wchar32 option to RealView.

 If you want GCC to use a 16-bit wchar_t, for compatibility with RealView, use -fshort-wchar.
-Bear in mind that libraries provided with Sourcery G++ or by third parties may be incompatible with -fshort-wchar.
+Bear in mind that libraries provided with Sourcery CodeBench or by third parties may be incompatible with -fshort-wchar.